Glioblastoma prognosis

 Short summary

-Glioblastoma is a an aggressive type of brain tumour.
+Glioblastoma is an aggressive type of brain tumour.
 And, the survival time for glioblastoma is sadly short on average.
-We discuss averages on this page, but please remember that everyone is different and averages can’t say what will happen to you specifically.
+We give averages on this page, but please remember that everyone is different and averages can’t say what will happen to you specifically.

 We know that glioblastoma prognosis is a sensitive topic and can be difficult to read about.
 Our Support Team is here if this is worrying or upsetting for you.